Nanostructured multiferroic liquids: on the way to fluid ferroelectric magnets: Main

-To achieve the ferromagnetic order, we quenched the samples from the isotropic phase to the N$_{\rm{mF}}$ in a magnetic field $\mu_0 H=\qty{482}{\milli\tesla}$.
-The textural changes in response to external fields are particularly evident in cells with a thickness of \qty{5}{\micro\meter} (Fig.~\ref{fig:textures2}d, e).
-Despite being highly disordered, the network of \emph{Schlieren} lines readily rearranged in response to a magnetic field $\mathbf{B}$.
+The textural changes in response to external fields are particularly evident in cells with a thickness of \qty{5}{\micro\meter}.
+Despite being highly disordered, the network of threads readily rearranged in response to a magnetic field $\mathbf{B}$ (Supplementary Movie 2).
 The material's ferromagnetic nature became evident upon repeated stimulation by $\mathbf{B}$.
 When the field was removed, the established texture only partially relaxed.
 Reapplying a field with the same polarity caused only minor changes in the morphology.
-However, when a field of the opposite polarity was applied, the texture underwent complete reassembly, indicating that the ground state of the N$_{\rm{mF}}$ phase was ferromagnetic (Fig.~\ref{fig:textures2}d, e, Supplementary movie).
-The remanent magnetisation of the cells was demonstrated by direct measurements of the magnetisation using a fluxgate probe.
-The measurements of the magnetisation in thin \qty{1}{\milli\meter} capillaries using SQUID magnetometer confirmed hysteresis behaviour of the magnetisation (Fig.~\ref{fig:textures2}f).
-The specific magnetization per unit mass of the magnetic component in the hybrid reaches saturation at approx.~\qty{40}{\ampere\meter\squared\per\kilogram}, which is in good agreement with the values obtained from powder samples of BaHF platelets~\cite{Lisjak2023}.
+However, when a field of the opposite polarity was applied, the texture underwent complete reassembly, indicating that the ground state of the hybrid N$_{\rm{F}}$ phase was ferromagnetic (Supplementary Movies 1).
+The remanent magnetisation of the cells was demonstrated by direct measurements of the magnetisation using a fluxgate probe (Supplementary Fig.~\ref{fig:SIb}).
+The measurements of the magnetisation in thin \qty{1}{\milli\meter} capillaries using SQUID magnetometer confirmed hysteresis behaviour of the magnetisation (Fig.~\ref{fig:textures2}d).
+The specific magnetisation per unit mass of the magnetic component in the hybrid reaches saturation at approx.~\qty{40}{\ampere\meter\squared\per\kilogram}, which is in good agreement with the values obtained from powder samples of BaHF platelets~\cite{Lisjak2023}.

+Two experimental techniques allow probing the polar structure of mesophases: measurements of the current transients on polarisation reversal and detection of the nonlinear optical second harmonic generation (SHG).
+Noncentrosymmetric structures of a ferroelectric phase with $C_{\infty v}$ symmetry generate non-zero components of the second-order hyperpolarisability tensor allowing for SHG.
+In the phases with a centrosymmetric structure, such as the nonpolar nematic phase, SHG is forbidden.

+In the non-doped LC, the ferroelectric N$_{\rm{F}}$ phase has large spontaneous polarisation aligned along the nematic director~\cite{jarosikPNAS2024}.
+The hybrid-LC shows a similar SHG activity in the temperature range of the N$_{\rm{F}}$ phase.
+The SHG signal $I^{2\omega}(T)$ of a sample cell slightly decreases as the temperature increases, as shown in Fig.~\ref{fig:textures3}b.
+Only when the transition to the M phase occurs does the signal drop to the background level, indicating that the M phase is not SHG active.
+To gain a better understanding of the polar behaviour, we utilised SHG microscopy.